 A Full Set of Teeth Can be Permanently Replaced 4 or More Implants

 As many as six implants can be placed in the lower jaw, depending on the patients needs.
 As the number of implants increases, so does the stability of the denture, in addition to decreasing the amount of denture material in the patients mouth.
 With between four and six Dental Implants for the lower jaw, the patient has the options of a denture that is fixed into place full time or one that is stable during the day and removed at night.
 Another considerable permanent option with 4 or more implants is the All on 4 full arch implant bridge which can replace a full set of upper and lower teeth permanently with as few as 4 implants per jaw.

 Upper Denture with Implants Requires 4 Implants to avoid coverage of the Palate:

-Implant over dentures offer the best increase to quality of life for people struggling with loose teeth that a slowly falling out, people with existing dentures that no longer stay in properly, and people are loosing bone with ill fitting dentures.
-By utilizing Dental Implants for dentures, the patients bone is preserved, the facial proportions and dimensions are preserved (bringing a more natural and youthful look), and improving the ability to eat properly (with more variety) and speak properly (without worry of the dentures popping out).
+Implant over dentures offer the best increase to quality of life for people struggling with loose teeth falling out.
+People with existing dentures that no longer stay in properly, and people are loosing bone with failing teeth.
+By utilizing implants for dentures, the patients bone is preserved, the facial proportions and dimensions are preserved (bringing a more natural and youthful look).
+Stabile teeth improves the ability to eat and speak properly (without worry of the dentures popping out).